Today I am Fervor

 At least for Todd.

 Another instance was the eve of his sister Leia’s wedding.
 Todd had never been a big fan of fiancé Gus, but had done his best to welcome him in to the family.
-Still there Todd was, holding one end of a table runner off the ground so his mother could iron the other side at midnight, and the feeling came.
+Still there Todd was, holding one end of a table runner off the ground so his mother could iron it and the feeling came.
 He dropped that runner and left the room at a sprint, his mother screeching behind him.
 Todd found Leia in the master suite of the house, petting her veil as if it was a nervous panther.

 I’ll drive.
 Go anywhere you like, just let’s go.